WEF YGL list

 Notes

 Names: Some spellings have been corrected and last names updated.
-In many Asian countries it is customary to put the family name first (there are exceptions, especially when working with or in the West).
-We have tried to identify and put family name in the correct column but may not have gotten all of them right.
+In much of Asia (and Hungary) it is customary to put the family name first but there are exceptions, especially when working with or in the West.
+In Myanmar the standard is no family name, only given names.
+We have tried to identify and put names in the correct column but may not have gotten all of them right.

-Positions and Organisations are in many cases updated to the most recent we could find, but not always.
-Links to some of the organisations have been added.
+Positions and Organisations have in as many cases as possible been updated to the most recent we could find.
+Links to many of the organisations or corporations have also been added, and more detailed sub-categories for increased clarity.

 Sources